Is NordVPN Safe in 2026?

 Audits, outside testing and open-source checks

-The strongest current audit point is NordVPN’s February 2026 announcement that it passed its sixth independent no-logs assurance engagement.
-NordVPN says Deloitte Lithuania carried out the work under ISAE 3000 (Revised), inspected server infrastructure and deployment processes, and concluded that NordVPN’s systems and supporting operations were designed and implemented in line with its no-logs statement.
+The strongest current audit point is NordVPN’s sixth no-logs audit, announced on 3 February 2026.
+NordVPN says Deloitte Lithuania carried out the work under ISAE 3000 (Revised), inspected server infrastructure, configurations and deployment processes, and concluded that NordVPN’s systems and supporting operations were designed and implemented in line with its no-logs statement.

 On top of that, NordVPN’s Trust Center says it routinely undergoes external assessments and testing for app security and anti-malware features.